Regularity of the entropy for random walks on hyperbolic groups: Preliminaries

 \subsection{Projective contractions on cones}

-In this subsection, we recall Birkhoff Theorem about linear maps preserving convex cones.
-Let $\CC$ be a convex cone in a Banach space and define on $\CC$ the projective distance between half lines as where $\tau(f,g) := \inf \{ s, s>0, sf-g \in \CC \}$.
-Let $\DD$ be the space of directions in $\CC$.
-Then, $\vt $ defines a distance on $\DD$.
-Let $A$ be an operator from $\CC$ into $\CC$ and let $T : \DD \to \DD$ be the projective action of $A$.
-Then, by \cite{B}:
+In this subsection, we recall the Birkhoff theorem about linear maps preserving convex cones.
+Let $\CC$ be a convex cone in a Banach space, and define on $\CC$ the projective distance between half lines as